jcrites/web-terminal/structured-data.md

+# WebTerminal

+This article is part of a series of design documents describing [WebTerminal](README.md).

-### Richly Typed, Structured Data
+## Structured Data

-WebTerminal commands will consume and produce structured data, similar to Nushell and PowerShell.
+WebTerminal commands will consume and produce structured data (similar to Nushell and PowerShell).
 In its simplest form, we might think of this data as JSON.
 For example, a command like `ls` might produce the following data: